Private company limited by shares

 Foreign-source income - Foreign-source income is usually exempt from taxation, provided that is not remitted to Singapore.
 Undistributed income of foreign subsidiaries is not subject to taxation.

-Foreign dividends, foreign branch profits, and foreign service fee income remitted to Singapore may be exempt from tax if they fulfil certain conditions.
+Foreign dividends, foreign branch profits, and foreign service fee income remitted to Singapore may be exempt from tax if they fulfill certain conditions.

 Withholding taxes – No withholding tax is levied on dividends paid to non-residents.
-Interests and royalties are subject to a 15% and a 10%, respectively, unless rate is reduced due to a tax treaty or an exemption apply.
+Interests and royalties are subject to a 15% and 10%, respectively unless the rate is reduced due to a tax treaty.

 Losses – Losses arising from taxable income may be carried forward indefinitely, subject to shareholdings in the loss-making corporation have not changed beyond 50% of the total number of issued shares and the same trade has been continued.
 Losses up to SGD 100,000 may be carried back for 1 year.

 Inventory - There are no special rules on valuation methods for inventories in the case of a continuing business, as long as the basis is consistent from one year to another.
 However, a last in first out (LIFO) basis of valuation is not permitted for tax purposes.
 Generally, tax reporting conforms to book reporting.

 Anti-avoidance rules – The Inland Revenue Authority of Singapore (IRAS) has issued transfer pricing guidelines covering the application of the arm’s length principle, documentation requirements, advance pricing agreements, requests to invoke the mutual agreement procedure under Singapore’s tax treaties and for related party loans and services.

 Singapore has not enacted thin capitalization rules, nor controlled foreign companies regulations.